 The price of natural gas fluctuates from moment to moment, as it is publicly traded on an exchange.
-The price of natural gas is determined by global supply and demand for the physical commodity, as well as the expectations and supply and demand from traders.
+This price is determined by global supply and demand for the physical commodity, as well as the expectations and supply and demand from traders.
 Day traders don't assess the "real" value of natural gas.
-Instead, day traders profit from daily price fluctuations in the commodity, attempting to make money whether it rises, falls or its value stays nearly the same.
+Instead, day traders profit from daily price fluctuations in the commodity, attempting to make money whether its value rises, falls, or stays nearly the same.

 Day trading natural gas is speculating on its short-term price movements.
 Physical natural gas isn't handled or taken possession of, rather all the trading transactions take place electronically and only profits or losses are reflected in the trading account.

-- For a Natural Gas contract (NG) the tick value is $10.
+For a Natural Gas contract (NG) the tick value is $10.
 This is because the contract represents 10,000 mmBtu, and 10,000 mmBtu multiplied by the $0.001 tick size results in $10.
 That means for each contract, a one tick movement will result in a profit or loss of $10.
-If it moves 5 ticks, you win or lose $50.
-If it moves 5 ticks and you're holding 3 contracts, your profit or loss is $150.
+If it moves five ticks, you win or lose $50.
+If it moves five ticks and you're holding three contracts, your profit or loss is $150.

 The amount you need in your account to day trade a natural gas (NG) futures contract depends on your futures broker.
-NinjaTrader for example, requires you have $1000 in your account to open a day trading position for one natural gas (NG) contract.
-You also need enough in the account to accommodate for potential losses (need much more than $1000).
-See Minimum Capital Required to Start Day Trading Futures.
+NinjaTrader for example, requires you have $1,000 in your account to open a day trading position for one natural gas (NG) contract.
+You also need enough in the account to accommodate for potential losses (need much more than $1,000).

 These figures assume you're day trading and closing out positions before the market closes each day.
 If you hold positions overnight, you are subject to Initial Margin and Maintenance Margin requirements, which will require you have more money in your account.